rubenfcasal/aprendizaje_estadistico/docs/10-referencias.md

 Loh, W.Y.
 (2002).
 Regression tress with unbiased variable selection and interaction detection. *Statistica Sinica*, 361-386.

+Shannon C (1948).
+A Mathematical Theory of Communication. *The Bell System Technical Journal*, 27, 379–423.

 Strumbelj, E. y Kononenko, I. (2010).
 An efficient explanation of individual classifications using game theory. *Journal of Machine Learning Research*, 11, 1-18.